 Texas law provides different grounds for filing for divorce whether you or your partner files a fault or no-fault divorce.
 They are:

 Grounds for At-Fault Divorce in Texas

 A fault-based Texas divorce requires the person filing to prove their spouse has done something wrong.
 Several situations exist that someone can use to justify the dissolution of a marriage.
 Proof comes in various forms, such as documents and witness testimony.
 Fault divorces are not as popular as they used to be because no-fault divorces are simpler, but they are still an option for couples who live in Texas.
 The most common grounds for a fault divorce include:

 Texas law defines cruelty as treatment towards a spouse that it further made living together insupportable.
 The notion of cruelty is a highly subjective term, so courts evaluate each case on its own facts.
-Texas judges can grant divorces on the grounds of cruelty when they view treatment as the willful and persistent infliction of unnecessary suffering, physical or mental.
+Texas judges can grant divorces on the grounds of cruelty when they find such behavior “renders further living together insupportable” according to the state’s Family Code.